Inverter (logic gate): Alternatives

 If no specific NOT gates are available, one can be made from the universal NAND or NOR gates, or an XOR gate by setting one input to high.

 Performance measurement

 Digital inverter quality is often measured using the voltage transfer curve (VTC), which is a plot of output vs. input voltage.
 From such a graph, device parameters including noise tolerance, gain, and operating logic levels can be obtained.

 Ideally, the VTC appears as an inverted step function – this would indicate precise switching between on and off – but in real devices, a gradual transition region exists.
 The VTC indicates that for low input voltage, the circuit outputs high voltage; for high input, the output tapers off towards the low level.
-The slope of this transition region is a measure of quality – steep (close to infinity) slopes yield precise switching.
+The slope of this transition region is a measure of quality – steep (close to vertical) slopes yield precise switching.

 The tolerance to noise can be measured by comparing the minimum input to the maximum output for each region of operation (on / off).

+Linear region as analog amplifier

+Since the transition region is steep and approximately linear, a properly-biased CMOS inverter digital logic gate may be used as a high-gain analog linear amplifier or even combined to form an opamp.
+Maximum gain is achieved when the input and output operating points are the same voltage, which can be biased by connecting a resistor between the output and input.